 “Those who don’t learn from history are bound to repeat it.”

-That well-known adage may end up being America’s epitaph, if we continue along the road we’re on from a capitalist to a socialist system.
+That well-known adage may end up being America’s epitaph, if we continue along the road we’re on from a capitalist to a sot system.
 It is a road to nowhere.

-The socialist experiment was actually undertaken by the Pilgrims when they first settled in Jamestown, and it proved utterly disastrous (as socialism has throughout all of human history).
+The sot experiment was actually undertaken by the Pilgrims when they first settled in Jamestown, and it proved utterly disastrous (as som has throughout all of human history).
 They had signed a collectivist contract before leaving Europe in 1620, in which they rejected such free market concepts as individual responsibility for one’s own success and private property rights.

 The roots of capitalism can in many ways be traced to the Protestant Reformation.
 Luther’s discovery of the priesthood of the believer had profound implications theologically, but in virtually every other area of life as well.